 Tina Yturria Buford

 Rienke Radler of Fort Worth is a community volunteer and philanthropist.
 Previously, she worked as a physiotherapist in South Africa and the United Kingdom.
-Radler serves on the executive board of directors for the Texas Ballet Theater, the Fort Worth Pregnancy Center and the Radler Foundation.
-She is also a group leader at Bible Study Fellowship International.
-Radler earned a Bachelor of Science in Physiotherapy from the University of the Freestate in South Africa.
-She is a native of South Africa and currently resides in Fort Worth.
+She serves on the Advisory Council for the Jane Nelson Institute for Women’s Leadership at Texas Women’s University.
+She is also an Administrative Leader at Bible Study Fellowship International.
+Radler received a Bachelor of Science in Physiotherapy from the University of the Freestate in South Africa.

 Laura Koenig Young